Carnival Games: Reception

 The Wii version received "mixed" reviews, while the DS version received "generally unfavorable reviews", according to the review aggregation website Metacritic.

 The former version received a "Double Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 600,000 units in the UK.

 Sequels

 A follow-up entitled Carnival Games: Mini-Golf was released in the United States on October 21, 2008.

-A proper sequel, New Carnival Games, was released on September 21, 2010.
+A proper sequel, New Carnival Games, was released on September 21, 2010 and published by 2K Play.
+New Carnival Games features over 30 minigames.
+It supports but does not require the Wii MotionPlus accessory.
+For the Wii version, there is a four player multiplayer mode, which involves cooperative and competitive gameplay.

 A virtual reality installment titled Carnival Games VR was released for SteamVR on October 28, 2016, and later ported to PlayStation VR on January 23, 2017.
-A new game in the series, simply called Carnival Games, was released on November 6, 2018, for PlayStation 4, Xbox One and Nintendo Switch, and on November 19, 2020, for Microsoft Windows (Steam).
 As of 2018, the series had sold over 9.5 million units.

-Reception

-The PlayStation 4 version received above-average reviews, while the Switch version received "generally unfavorable reviews", according to Metacritic.
+Carnival Games (2018)

+A new game in the series, simply called Carnival Games, was released on November 6, 2018, for PlayStation 4, Xbox One and Nintendo Switch, and on November 19, 2020, for Windows (Steam).
+It was developed by Mass Media Games.
+The Switch version received "generally unfavorable reviews", according to Metacritic.